jmangt/test-driven-puppet/chapter5.md

 We'll start by writing a simple `users` module compatible with Ubuntu 14.04.
 In order to start with the right foot we will use the `puppet module generate` command and use the included `rspec` gem to test our clases.
 Then we will use the `beaker` gem to run acceptance tests by generating a virtual machine, applying our module an testing for expected outcome.

+I will do my development from inside a Vagrant box running Puppet 4.2.2 and Ruby 2.2.1.

 Ready?
 Here we go...